MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-create-messages.md

 manager: rstand
 ms.topic: article
 ms.prod: bot-framework
-ms.date:
+ms.date: 05/12/2017
 ms.reviewer:
 ---

 # Create messages

-Your bot will send **message** [activities](~/rest-api/bot-framework-rest-connector-activities.md) to communicate information to users, and likewise, will also receive **message** activities from users.
-Some messages may simply consist of plain text, while others may contain richer content such as [media attachments](~/rest-api/bot-framework-rest-connector-add-media-attachments.md), [rich cards](~/rest-api/bot-framework-rest-connector-add-rich-cards.md), and [channel-specific data](~/rest-api/bot-framework-rest-connector-channeldata.md).
+Your bot will send [Activity][Activity] objects of type **message** to communicate information to users, and likewise, will also receive **message** activities from users.
+Some messages may simply consist of plain text, while others may contain richer content such as [text to be spoken](~/rest-api/bot-framework-rest-connector-text-to-speech.md), [suggested actions](~/rest-api/bot-framework-rest-connector-add-suggested-actions.md), [media attachments](~/rest-api/bot-framework-rest-connector-add-media-attachments.md), [rich cards](~/rest-api/bot-framework-rest-connector-add-rich-cards.md), and [channel-specific data](~/rest-api/bot-framework-rest-connector-channeldata.md).
 This article describes some of the commonly-used message properties.

 ## Message text and format

-To create a basic message that contains only plain text, simply specify the `text` property (as contents of the message) and the `locale` property (as the locale of the sender).
+To create a basic message that contains only plain text, set the `text` property of the [Activity][Activity] object to the contents of the message and set the `locale` property to the locale of the sender.

-The `textFormat` property of a message can be used to specify the format of the text.
+The `textFormat` property the [Activity][Activity] object can be used to specify the format of the text.
 The value of the `textFormat` property defaults to **markdown** and interprets text using Markdown formatting standards, but you can also specify **plain** to interpret text as plain text or **xml** to interpret text as XML markup.

 If a channel is not capable of rendering the specified formatting, the message will be rendered using reasonable approximation.
 For example, Markdown **bold** text for a message sent via text messaging will be rendered as \*bold\*.
 Only channels that support fixed width formats and HTML can render standard table markdown.